 Will we receive all our images?

 Yes.
 You will receive all the images we take from beginning to end.
 We do not edit our images to cut down to a number rather to provide you with quality over quantity.
-We will remove blinks, wardrobe malfunctions, lighting test shots and any patched panoramic stitches we make take once stitched.
+We will remove blinks, delete wardrobe malfunctions, lighting test shots and any patched panoramic stitches we make take once stitched.
 On average with two photographers, clients can expect to receive around 100 images for every hour of photographic coverage provided.

 Will our images be edited?

 All of our delivered images are color corrected.
 All images within the FAVORITES section of our gallery and on our website are retouched.
 All images printed and within your album(s) are always retouched.
 We do not overly soften or retouch our images as we intend for them to remain as true as possible to capture.
 Blemishes, fine lines, wrinkles, rashes and irritations are non-permanent issues that we address, however if you wish to have a mole removed, additional softening or a family member disappear/cropped please feel free to email us those special requests and we can advise you on if it is possible or not.
 We are here to help in any way we can.
 Stylistically images cannot be fixed/edited so it is important that esthetically you love the look and feel of our imagery before you hire us to photograph your wedding day.
 The perfect match is extremely important when it comes to hiring your photographer.